superPuero/kawa_meta/README.md

 # ⛓️‍💥 **kawa::meta**

-A lightweight, header-only C++17+ library for compile-time type name introspection and hashing.
+A C++17+ reflection and meta utility library for compile-time type name introspection and hashing.

 ## Features